ElliotJFarrow/Learning-Tracker/README.md

 ## Goals

 2021 (Oct-Dec)
-- [ ] Understand the basics of web development through HTML, CSS, JavaScript.
+- [x] Understand the basics of web development through HTML, CSS.
-- [ ] Continuing with more advanced JavaScript processes and methods.
+- [ ] Continuing with JavaScript processes and methods.
 - [ ] Dynamic Pages & Sites with React.JS
 - [ ] Learning Back-End using Node.JS
 - [ ] Progressing to use Express.JS with Node.JS.